 Don’t forget to to make a flavourful sauce or gravy to go alongside your beef.
 One of our favourites is Bearnaise Sauce, which could be a little tricky.
 If you feel like you wanted something simpler, make our easy gravy recipe.

 A simple side dish like our herb and garlic mashed potatoes will be a perfect pairing for this spectacular beef roast.
 Or make our mashed potato casserole stuffed with mushrooms and caramelised onions, which could be prepared a day ahead.
+If you feel like adding another showstopper, give our Hasselback Potatoes a try!

 With a couple of rich dishes like the ones above I always try to bring balance by serving a light and zingy winter salad of red cabbage, kale and pomegranate.